 Publications

-Theory & Struggle is the journal of the Marx Memorial Library published by Liverpool University Press.
+Theory & Struggle is the journal of the Marx Memorial Library published by Praxis Press.
 Currently published annually, it features articles that grapple with debates taking place within Marxist circles as well studying critical developments in the labour and progressive movements in Britain and internationally, including movements for gender equality, for racial equality and for peace.

 You are here